 band formed by Anna-Varney Cantodea in 1989, at the time simply known as Varney.
 The band has released 10 studio albums, six EPs and three demos, only one of which has been released.
 At the time of the project's start, Cantodea was living in complete isolation, afflicted by severe depression and close to blindness, and claims to have been "given" the music in her dreams by spirits, the "Ensemble of Shadows", thus forming Sopor Aeternus.
 Lyrical themes in the band's early songs focused on the extreme pain of her life, the occult, her own spiritual discovery, and vampires, but later embraced her own coming to terms with her transsexuality, love, sex, and whatnot.

-Tropes applying to this group
+Tropes applying to Anna and her music

-- Genre Shift - "Ich Tote Mich..." was primarily synthesized, and had Post-Punk and Goth Rock influence, and production values were very raw akin to Black Metal.
+- Genre Shift: "Ich Tote Mich..." was primarily synthesized, and had Post-Punk and Goth Rock influence, and production values were very raw akin to Black Metal.
 "Todeswunsch" had more of a Medieval/Renaissance-influenced sound, with gloominess still very much intact, but everything since "The Inexperienced Spiral Traveller" has been Dark Wave based on Classical Music, with "La Chambre D'echo" veering off into Electronic Music

-- I Am the Band - a man named Holger helped her record demo tapes, since the first LP was released, everything has been solely composed by Anna-Varney, with all other musicians being session musicians.
+- I Am the Band: A man named Holger helped her record demo tapes, since the first LP was released, everything has been solely composed by Anna-Varney, with all other musicians being session musicians.

-- Nobody Over Fifty Is Gay - averted.
+- Nobody Over Fifty Is Gay: Averted.
 Anna-Varney is transgender, and although no birthdate has ever been officially given, is assumed to be around sixty.

-- Transsexual - Anna-Varney is MTF, but refuses hormone treatment or surgery
+- Transsexual: Anna-Varney is MTF, but refuses hormone treatment or surgery.

-- Vocal Evolution- on the early albums and demos, especially "Ich Tote Mich...", the vocals were very tortured, unprofessional and alternated between near-crying and singing fairly often.
+- Vocal Evolution: On the early albums and demos, especially "Ich Tote Mich...", the vocals were very tortured, unprofessional and alternated between near-crying and singing fairly often.
 On the newer albums, she sings much more professionally, sounds more feminine, and has less of a pronounced accent.